-Jessica founded ThriveAgain Physical Therapy & Wellness in 2009 with the vision of providing individualized and hands-on physical therapy to patients suffering from chronic or complex pain.
-By embracing a comprehensive and holistic approach to treatment, Jessica is able to indentify and treat underlying problems that interfere with the body's optimal functioning.
+Dr. Jessica Probst founded ThriveAgain Physical Therapy & Wellness in 2009 with the vision of providing individualized and hands-on physical therapy to patients suffering from chronic or complex pain.
+By embracing a comprehensive and holistic approach to treatment, Jessica is able to identify and treat underlying problems that interfere with the body's optimal functioning.

 Jessica’s calming presence and extensive knowledge of the interplay between the body’s systems and functions allow her to empower each patient with new information about their body and help put them back in control of their lives.

-For over a decade, Katie has worked collaboratively with individuals to help them overcome adversity and enjoy healthier relationships and work lives.
+Katie works collaboratively with individuals to help them overcome adversity and enjoy healthier relationships and work lives.
 She helps clients build on existing strengths and understand the origins of interpersonal struggles using an empathic, person-centered approach.

-Katie received a Master of Social Work degree from Washington University in St. Louis, and an undergraduate degree from Connecticut College.
-Over the course of her career, she has held leadership positions at community behavioral health and hospital settings in DC, and teaches a clinical practice seminar for the MSW program at Catholic University.
+She has held leadership positions at community behavioral health and hospital settings in DC, and she teaches a clinical practice seminar for the MSW program at Catholic University.

-Katie is available for psychotherapy appointments during the day and in the evening.
-Please contact her at 202-688-1449 or email@example.com
+Katie is available for psychotherapy appointments during the day and in the evening and offers free 30 minute consultations.

 Latoya became the Office Manager at ThriveAgain in February 2019.
 She oversees the operational functioning of the practice.
 Latoya has more than 10 years of experience in customer relations and three years experience in the medical office setting.
 Latoya's primary goal is to ensure that each person who calls or walks through the door feels welcomed and has a positive experience.